Treprostinil Extended-Release Tablets

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

-- The tablet shell does not melt.
+- The tablet shell does not dissolve.
 If you have a certain bowel problem (diverticulosis), this may be a problem.
 Talk with your doctor.

 How is this medicine (Treprostinil Extended-Release Tablets) best taken?